Josiah Leavitt: Leavitt embarks on a new career

-Because of his musical interests, Dr. Leavitt had corresponded with organ builder Bromfield, and was also acquainted with craftsman Johnston, who died in 1768.
+Because of his musical interests, Leavitt had corresponded with organ builder Bromfield, and was also acquainted with craftsman Johnston, who died in 1768.
 Shortly afterwards, Leavitt himself relocated to Boston.
-"Once a practicing physician", noted a report by the United States Centennial Commission in 1876, "[Dr. Leavitt's] strong taste for the mechanics of music induced him to relinquish his profession and devote himself to organ-building, which he continued for many years."

-In Boston, the former physician set about creating a workshop where he and several assistants began building organs for New England churches.
-On February 8, 1792, an advertisement appeared in The Columbian Centinel announcing that Leavitt had finished an organ destined for the Universalist Religious Society of Boston.
-"For compass and sweetness of sound and elegance of construction", the newspaper noted, "it is exceeded by but a few imported Organs."
+In Boston, Leavitt set about creating a workshop where he and several assistants began building organs for New England churches.
+On February 8, 1792, an advertisement appeared in The Columbian Centinel announcing that Leavitt had finished an organ destined for the Universalist Religious Society of Boston."

-By the following November, Leavitt, who had entirely given up his medical practice in favor of producing organs, had completed a new instrument for the Congregationalist Meetinghouse in Worthington, Connecticut.
+By the following November, Leavitt had completed a new instrument for the Congregationalist Meetinghouse in Worthington, Connecticut.
 He was soon building other organs to satisfy the burgeoning demand.
 The arrival of one of Leavitt's creation at the Worthington meeting house was an event of enough import that The Hartford Courant ran a story about it:

-"The public are hereby notified", wrote The Courant, "that Mr. Josiah Leavitt of Boston, organ builder hath lately been employed to construct an ORGAN for the Worthington parish, which is completed and set up in the Meeting-house.
-The Organ will be opened by said Leavitt on Thursday the 8th of November instant, at which time a sermon will be preached on the occasion, and Music will be performed.
-After the exercises there will be a collection for the benefit of said builder."